 Customer loyalty may not be what you think it is.
-Most people or companies claim to have great customer service and customer satisfaction scores, which they think leads to loyalty.
+Most people or companies claim to have great customer service and customer satisfaction scores, which they think will achieve customer loyalty.
 However, these scores may be misunderstood.
 On the contrary, customer service and customer satisfaction may not lead to loyalty.
-They just mean that your customers, […]
+They just mean that your […]

 Customer loyalty may not be what you think it is.
-Most people or companies claim to have great customer service and customer satisfaction scores, which they think leads to loyalty.
+Most people or companies claim to have great customer service and customer satisfaction scores, which they think will achieve customer loyalty.
 However, these scores may be misunderstood.

 On the contrary, customer service and customer satisfaction may not lead to loyalty.
 They just mean that your customers, loyal or not, are happy with you.
 That said, customer service and satisfaction is the price of entry.
 You won’t get loyalty without it.